 Attention is focused on the language in its written form and the objective is for the student to understand the structure and rules of the language, whose parts are dissected and analyzed.
 The task requires intellectual effort and deductive reasoning.

 Language learning is teaching about a language, with the hope that the student will learn enough to actually be able to speak the target language.
 It’s an artificial exercise; and occupies the time, money, and effort that could be better spent in doing language acquisition.

 This is also the difference in teaching method.
-The first the grammar rule padded with jargon, while the second is a set of examples.
+The first is a grammar rule padded with jargon (language learning), while the second is a set of examples (language acquisition).
 Which way to learn a grammar pattern do you find the most intuitive among the following?